Give homemade bread a try with these recipes, ranging from focaccia to fougasse and sourdough to seeded.

-Bread which doesn’t even need kneading?
-It’s a miracle!
+It's possible to bake bread that doesn't require kneading.
 Just stir the flour, salt and yeast together in a bowl, add water, cover with a plate until doubled in size, plop it out onto a tea towel and wrap it up safe, then place in a warm spot.
 Bake until a deep chestnut colour.

 Sourdough makes fantastic bread with good flavour and texture – it keeps well and makes the best toast.
 You need to start the process of developing your sourdough starter at least three days before you want to bake your bread.
 All you’ll need is dried yeast, water, salt and flour.